kimkwanka/chingu-game-dev/README.md

 # chingu-game-dev
 Project Managment Site for the Chingu Game Dev Workshop

-This app leads the participants through the different stages of the workshop and allows progress trackings of the individual team members but also the teams as a whole.
+This app leads the participants through the different stages of the workshop and allows progress tracking of the individual team members but also the teams as a whole.
 The synchronization of progress, team and member data (Redux store) is achieved via Socket.io.

 Additionally, it tries to streamline scheduling meetings by providing a time zone conversion widget